 A very simple but handy sewing project for beginners is to make up a quick DIY grocery bag holder.
 You need very few supplies, you only need to sew a couple seams, and there’s nothing tricky in this plastic bag holder sewing pattern at all.
 In fact, you don’t even need a pattern.
-To be honest, you really don’t even need measurements.
-How simple is that?

 This really is an easy sewing project and the end result is something useful if you ever find yourself with plastic grocery bags taking up space in in drawers, cabinets, under the kitchen sink, in the garage, and so on.